-Group work and poster construction (about 40 minutes)
+Group work and poster construction (about 30 minutes)

-- Tip: Allot about 10-15 minutes to make the poster.
+- Tip: Allot about 10 minutes to make the poster.
 You may need to stop the small group discussions prematurely to get them to make their poster. - Tip: To keep everyone in the group active during the making of the poster, hand out blank notebook or graph paper.
 Some group members can make a graph on the graph paper, or write up the conclusion on the notebook paper, and tape it to the poster; other group members can finish calculations.

-Gallery walk (25 minutes)
+Gallery walk (20 minutes)

-- Dry run (5 minutes): Group's presenter practices and gets feedback from the group prior to the gallery walk. - Gallery walk (20 minutes): Five or six rounds @3 minutes each.
+- Dry run (5 minutes): Group's presenter practices and gets feedback from the group prior to the gallery walk. - Gallery walk (15 minutes): Four rounds @3 minutes each.